Leeds Tramways Company

 Leeds Tramway Company Horse car No 58 and driver

-Eades reversible car No 58 stands outside the Woodman Hotel in Otley Rd, Headingley — photo undated, but probably taken in the early 1890s.
+Eades reversible car No 58 stands outside the Woodman Hotel in Otley Road, Headingley — photo undated, but probably taken in the early 1890s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Leeds Tramway Company Horse car No 58 and driver